JvanKatwijk/qt-dab/README.md

 The picture shows an audio service, **Dlf** which carriers a secondary service, DlfTXT.
 Secondary services are also running in the background.

-**Touching the name of the service running in the background stops that service.**
+**Touching the name of the service  in this control window  that is running in the background stops that service.**

 Note that it is also possible to run audio services **found in the currently selected channel** in the background.
 The audio - for DAB mp2 format, for